 What is a cleanse?
 It is taking the opportunity to clean your insides and give your digestion and major organs a break from the constant onslaught of crap by eating cleaner, maybe less processed, lighter diet, or eating more veggies and fruits, Mother Earth’s Natural Detoxifiers and Medicine.
 I don’t know about you, but I want to live until I’m 100, practicing yoga and riding my bike until the end.
 I want to do what I can to live my life to the fullest and I feel like that starts with what I put in my mouth, as it so directly relates to how I feel and my health.
-I’m not sure western medicine, doctors and insurance companies as we know them, will be able to save us from degenerative diseases.
+I’m sure western medicine, doctors and insurance companies like the health insurance in my state as we know them, will be able to save us from degenerative diseases.
 They’re not right now.
 I want to do what I can to prevent these diseases and I think Mother Nature has provided us a little support in doing so with her luscious bounty.
 Ok, I’ll get off my soap box now.
 I just thought I’d share all this for those who are interested.
 Feel free to stop now before you succumb to my ramblings any further!
 Stay tuned for next weeks episode.
 I’m sure it’ll be less soap-boxy, more roxy-boxy.

 - Do you want to?
 Seriously?
 Why?
 Think about these things before you jump on this train.
 Because you’ll need to remember it on the day you feel like shit.
 Yea, there will be at least one of those days.

 - If you’re doing it because you don’t like the way you look, you might want to reconsider.

 - Eating is a must.
 Fasting is for the birds.